 B-1 Contest Rules

-Entries must be submitted by a team, consisting of at least two people, representing different generations (for example, a teacher and a student).
+Entries must be submitted by a team, consisting of at least two people, representing different generations (for example, a student and a teacher or a teenager and her grandmother).
 They can be relatives or not.

 - The Team Must Be Intergenerational.